jimkyndemeyer/graphql-config-examples/gatsby/README.md

 # GraphQL Config Example: Gatsby

 This example demonstrates how to connect to Gatsby GraphQL endpoint.
-Before connection meke sure gatsby project is run in dev mode: `gatsby develop`
+Before connection make sure gatsby project is run in dev mode: `gatsby develop`